StreetSupport/streetsupport-web/README.md

 ### Environments

-There are two API environments: CI and LIVE.
+There are four API environments.
 You can alter the API your local instance is running from by editing [/blob/develop/src/js/env.js](/blob/develop/src/js/env.js):

 * 0: locally running API instance
-* 1: CI
+* 1: CI/Dev
+* 2: Staging/UAT
 * 3: LIVE

-Day-to-day development should point at CI.
+Day-to-day development should point at CI (value 1).

 ## Development